boostercloud/booster/README.md

 AWS and Azure integrations are thoroughly tested (with unit and integration tests running automatically before every release), and are currently used in production in projects of all-sized organizations, from startups to massive enterprises.

-Experimental support for Kubernetes exists, but it is not actively supported at the moment.
-If you're interested in Kubernetes support, let us know!

 # The "Booster Way"

 Booster Framework follows the next principles: